Devs-Paradise/Devs-100-Ways-Of-Code-Playground/README.md

 # Devs-100-Ways-Of-Code-Playground

-> This repository contains code of diiferent Algorithms.
+> This repository contains code of diiferent Algorithms, Questions from different platforms.
-If you are interested in learning Algorithms and how to write efficent code using different programming approaches join us.
+If you are interested in learning Algorithms and how to write efficent code using different programming approaches join us and push your solutions to this repo.

 > Look how you can contribute here [Contribution Guidelines](#contribution-guidelines-gear)